Python

 • The file name of the required dependency library list packaged must be requirements.txt.

 • Internet communication is required to install dependency libraries.
-For internet communication in the Private Subnet integrated with actions, NAT Gateway settings are required.
+For Internet communication in the Private Subnet integrated with actions, NAT Gateway settings are required.
 For how to set, see NAT Gateway user guide.

 1. Write the dependency library list with the name of requirements.txt.